 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe for Czech Parisian cookies or parizske pecivo are better known as pirouettes or rolled wafer cookies.
+This recipe for Czech Parisian cookies (parizske pecivo) which are better known as pirouettes or rolled wafer cookies.
 Made with a batter-like dough similar to pancake batter, wafer cookies exist in nearly every cuisine.
 The French call them pirouettes because they are rolled or twirled much like a pirouette in dancing.
-In the Phillipines, they are known as barquillos and are of Spanish origin, and in Norway, they are known as krumkake.
+In the Philippines, they are known as barquillos and are of Spanish origin, and in Norway, they are known as krumkake.
 When the wafer cookies are left flat, they are known as wafle in Poland, goro in Norway and pizzelle in Italy to name a few.

-The cookies are usually served as is, but they can be filled with sweetened whipped cream, if desired, or used as garnish for puddings, mousses, ice cream or other desserts that would benefit from a little crunch.
+The cookies are usually served as is, but they can be filled with sweetened whipped cream, if desired, or used as a garnish for puddings, mousses, ice cream, or other desserts that would benefit from a little crunch.